Rohanhari/Segura/README.md

 Helmet tech-

-A bluetooth module(HC-05) is used to transmit data to the application module.
+A bluetooth module(HC-05) is used to transmit data from helmet to the application by detecting whether the helmet strap is locked or not.
+Ultrasonic sensors placed in the vehicle detect the presence of rider and only then permit the transfer of rider behaviour data from the helmet.
-Arduino and Ultra sonic sensors were used to detect and send the output signal in form of a warning to wear the helmet strap.